-The versioning scheme employed by Monetra is formatted as $x \cdot y \cdot z$, where x, y, and z are numeric-only version indicators separated by a period.
+The versioning scheme employed by Monetra is formatted as X.Y.Z, where X, Y, and Z are numeric-only version indicators separated by a period.
 Each numeric component may be from one to three digits in length.
 All software distribution updates will result in at least one of the components being updated.
+The approved and listed software version will appear as "Monetra 9.0.0" on the PCI SSC List of Validated Payment Software.

 The x component of the version indicates the product major version number.
-The major version component only changes when there are significant feature changes, or the changes impact any part of a security standard, such as PCI PA-DSS.
+The major version component only changes when there are significant feature changes, or the changes impact any part of a security standard, such as PCI SSF.

 The Y component of the version indicates a product minor version change.
-The minor version will change when there are minor feature enhancements that do not impact the part of any security standard, such as PCI PA-DSS.
+The minor version will change when there are minor feature enhancements that do not impact the part of any security standard, such as PCI SSF.